achliopa/udemy_BeginnersROSCourse/readme.md

 ### Lecture 2 - What is ROS, When to use it, and Why?

 * ROS is a Robot Operating System.
-It is something between a middleware and a framework for building Robbotic Applications (Drones,Robotic Arms, Autonomous machines)
+It is something between a middleware and a framework for building Robotic Applications (Drones,Robotic Arms, Autonomous machines)
 * ROS goals:
 	* Provide a standard for robotic application
 	* Use on any robot
-* We need to master the basics and core functionalities and then the implement
+* We need to master the basics and core functionalities and then implement
 * Code is reusable.
 * In robotics many devs write low level code that already exists
 * ROS provides off the shelf core functionalities and basic components . we can focus on high level functionality and apps
 * When to use it? when the level of integration we want to achieve (Integrate more and more sensors, actuators and controllers) makes our life difficult using a custom code
 * ROS applications are scalable and powerful
 * ROS can be used when we want to rwrite robot software that needs a lot of communication between its subprograms, or if it has functionalities that go far beyond
-* It shones for complex applications and complex Robot apps
+* It shines for complex applications and complex Robot apps
 * ROS provides a way to separate the code in reusable blocks offering communication tools to easily communicate between all our subprograms
 * For example if we program a robotic arm we can:
 	* create a subprogram (node) for our camera